Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 Try the application in your browser after parcel has built it.
 You will see we have access to the same level of functionality as the previous section, but it is far more robust and easy to work with.

 ## Conclusion
-Today we discovered React and the component model, saw how to use those concepts to create a real-ish application, and discovered the possibilities that hooks, state management, and routing brings to the table.
+Today we discovered React and the component model, saw how to use those concepts to create a real-ish application, and discovered the possibilities that **hooks**, state management, and routing brings to the table.
 With this tutorial completed, you now have the tools to be able to go through the application in this repository and reuse the knowledge you have gained to build your own applications!

 Happy hacking.